STAFF & TRUSTEES

 “I moved to Bristol in 2012 and now have 2 children.
 My daughter Zahina was born hearing but contracted meningitis at 3 months old.
 Thankfully she survived but was left with life changing conditions – a brain injury, cerebral palsy, epilepsy, visual impairment and profound hearing loss in one ear.
 She has had tremendous support from many wonderful charities and we are so grateful to them all.
 I want to be a trustee of the Family Centre as I think it’s vitally important that deaf children have the opportunity to meet other deaf children to encourage a sense of belonging.
 We have attended many of the FCDC events, all of which my children loved, and I feel in the years to come it will provide a safe, welcoming, inclusive space for them and for us.”

-George was diagnosed as having Auditory Neuropathy (now known as ANSD), just after birth, through the newborn hearing screening programme.
+“I have two children and my eldest, George, is deaf and his younger sister, Grace is hearing.
+He was diagnosed as having Auditory Neuropathy (now known as ANSD), just after birth, through the newborn hearing screening programme.
 At that time, not much was known about ANSD and we had to wait to see how his hearing and speech would develop.
 He eventually had one cochlear implant when he was three, which he really benefitted from.

 We are all committed to providing a network and a space for deaf children and their families and would like to work with everyone to achieve this.